hmillerbakewell/studious-octo-invention/Plan.md

 This is roughly one time in three.

-Round 2 was mostly a proof of concept check; we are sure we can check for 2-grams, and the numbers of reported 2-grams are hgihg enough that I am hopeful for the next step to work.
+Round 2 was mostly a proof of concept check; we are sure we can check for 2-grams, and the numbers of reported 2-grams are high enough that I am hopeful for the next step to work.

 ### Round 3: POS simplification